-The 2013 Annual Convention will be held May 4-5, 2013 in Burlington VT.
-Convention details and forms will be mailed to members with their Winter issue of The Newsliner.
+The 2014 Annual Convention will be held May 3-4, 2013 in Manchester VT.
+Convention details and forms will be mailed to members with their next issue of The Newsliner.
 For more information on the convention, Click here to find out more…

 About the RRHS: